jasper-zanjani/notes/certs/net+.md

 #### Routing
 - **Static routing**: manually entered routes
 - **Dynamic routing**: involves routers communicating known routes to all directly attached routers.
 Communication between distance-vector routers is known as **hops**: each router represents one hop.
 There are **two** types of routing protocols used:
-  - **Distance-vector protocols** operate by having each router send updates about all the toher routers it knows about to directly connected routers, with updates automatically sent every 30 or 60 seconds.
+  - **Distance-vector protocols** operate by having each router send updates about all the other routers it knows about to directly connected routers, with updates automatically sent every 30 or 60 seconds.
 Routers can be configured to send **triggered updates** when a change is detected.
 The process by which routers learn of updates to network topology is called **convergence**.
     - **Router Information Protocol (RIP)** limited to 15 hops, no support for authentication. **RIPv2** also limited to 15 hops to maintain compatibility with v1, but supports authentication.
     - **Enhanced Interior Gateway Routing Protocol (EIGRP)**: enables routers to exchange information more efficiently than RIP, using neighbors to determine routing information.
 Uses **Diffusing Update Algorithm (DUAL)** to determine best route to a destination.
   - **Link-state protocols**: newer option where the router builds a map of the entire network.
 Routers send **link-state advertisements (LSA)** that contain information about the networks to which they connect. [[1](#sources): 114]